near/docs/docs/3.tutorials/auction/0-intro.md

 This series will touch on different level of the NEAR tech stack.
 Each section will be independent of the previous one, so feel free to jump into the section that interests you the most.

 #### 1. Smart Contract
-1. [The Auction Contract](./1-basic.md): We cover a simple auction smart contract
+1. [The Auction Contract](./1.1-basic.md): We cover a simple auction smart contract
+2. [Testing the Contract](./1.2-testing.md): Learn how to test your contract in a realistic environment
+3. [Deploying the Contract](./1.3-deploy.md): Deploy your contract to the NEAR blockchain
-2. [Updating and Locking a Contract](./2-locking.md): Discover what it means to lock a contract
+4. Updating and Locking a Contract (soon): Discover what it means to lock a contract
-3. Giving an NFT to the Winner (soon) : Give the highest bidder an NFT to signal their win
+5. Giving an NFT to the Winner (soon) : Give the highest bidder an NFT to signal their win
-4. Integrating Fungible Tokens (soon) : Allow people to use fungible tokens to bid (e.g. stable coins)
+6. Integrating Fungible Tokens (soon) : Allow people to use fungible tokens to bid (e.g. stable coins)

 #### 2. Frontend

-1. Creating the frontend : Lets learn how to connect a frontend with your smart contract
+1. Creating the frontend (soon): Lets learn how to connect a frontend with your smart contract
-2. Easily query on-chain data : Use open APIs to keep track of the users and their bidding price
+2. Easily query on-chain data (soon): Use open APIs to keep track of the users and their bidding price

 #### 3. Factory
 1. Creating a factory: Allow users to easily deploy and initialize their own auction contracts